-Tips and information to perform music over the internet through Zoom or other real-time networked methods.
+Tips and information on playing music online over the internet through Zoom or other real-time networked methods.

-For anyone wanting a quick way to play music with a standard computer setup, here are the two things you can do to improve the experience of playing music over the internet when using Zoom.
+For anyone wanting a quick way to play music with a standard Zoom computer setup, here are two things you can do to improve the experience of playing music over the internet.

-- Have participants mute their microphones so their out-of-time audio doesn't distract the other performers.
+- Have participants mute their microphones so their out-of-time audio doesn't distract the other performers due to latency.